nawrockie/vadr-build-tools/00README.txt

    Script to submit 49 cmbuild jobs to the farm is in: cytb.cmbuild.qsub

+   Run that script with the command:
+   $ sh ./cytb.cmbuild.qsub

-   Run that script, wait for all jobs to finish, then run: perl $VADRBUILDTOOLSDIR/vb-step4-create-vadr-files.pl cytb.model.list <name of vadr model dir to create> <gene value (use _ for space) <product value (use _ for space)>
+   Then wait for all jobs to finish, then run: perl $VADRBUILDTOOLSDIR/vb-step4-create-vadr-files.pl cytb.model.list <name of vadr model dir to create> <gene value (use _ for space) <product value (use _ for space)>
    ~~~~~~~~~~~~~~~~~~